ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/acfl.md

 ---
 [Arm Compiler for Linux](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Linux) is a suite of tools containing Arm C/C++ Compiler (armclang), Arm Fortran Compiler (armflang), and Arm Performance Libraries (ArmPL).
 It is tailored to the development of High Performance Computing (HPC) applications.

-Arm Compiler for Linux runs on 64-bit Arm computers, it is not a cross-compiler.
+Arm Compiler for Linux runs on 64-bit Arm machines, it is not a cross-compiler.

 ## Before you begin